Orchestra, White Hill Middle School

 Samantha studied both the flute and voice while working on her undergraduate degrees and participated in various ensembles such as the Chico State Wind Ensemble, Chamber Choir, and Flute Ensemble.
 Samantha also spent a year studying in Florence, Italy and was privileged to performed with the Coro Universitario di Firenze (Florence University Choir) in concerts throughout the Tuscan and Veneto regions.
 Samantha has also performed with the North State Symphony, alongside local solo artists, and in various performance groups throughout the Northern California area.

 This is Samantha's first full year of teaching and her first year in the Ross Valley School District.
 Samantha also teaches chorus at Hall Middle School in Larkspur, California, and commutes between the two school districts every week.
 She is thrilled to teach chorus exclusively and looks forward to an excellent year of music making.

-Band, White Hill Middle School
+Director of Band & Jazz, White Hill Middle School

 General Music, Grades K-4, Manor Elementary School